Active Writing (Part 1): Active Voice

 The answer is: Yes, yes and yes.
 All of the above.

-Show, don’t tell.
-Meaning… show the reader the gleam of the diamond, the glint of hard steel, the fragrance of new blossoms in the spring—and not simply tell the reader, it’s a rock, it’s a sword, it was warm.
+Simply put, Show, Don’t Tell is a reminder to stop and smell the roses along the way.
+Meaning… show the reader the gleam of the diamond, the glint of hard steel, the fragrance of new blossoms in the spring—and not simply tell us, it’s a rock, it’s a sword, it was warm.